-Once you are able to trace configuration file, you need to edit this file with text editor like vi and mention the SSL certificate path.
+Once you are able to trace the configuration file, you need to edit this file with a text editor like vi and mention the SSL certificate path.
 You need to define below three paths.
-If parameters are already in file then just edit their paths.
+If parameters are already in the file then just edit their paths.

 SSLCertificateFile /<path to SSL cert>/filename.crt SSLCertificateKeyFile /<path to provate key>/private.key SSLCertificateChainFile /<path to intermediate cert>/intermediate.crt

-These paths are the ones where you copied SSL cert , intermediate cert and private key in above step.
+These paths are the ones where you copied SSL cert, intermediate cert, and private key in the above step.
 Save and verify changes.

 Final step :

-You are done with configuration now but Apache instance dont know these changes.
-You need to restart Apache instance to take this new changes in action.
+You are done with configuration now but Apache instance doesn’t know these changes.
+You need to restart the Apache instance to take these new changes in action.
 You can restart Apache with below command :